RENCI-NRIG/orca5/README.md

 - Branch, named after the issue
   - Test for the code change (TDD.
 Test should fail at this point)
   - Code for the code change (Test should pass at this point)
+  - Code can be automatically formatted following Orca guidelines using the maven command `mvn formatter:format`
 - Pull Request
 - Code Review
 - Merge code into `master`

+Your code will not be formatted to follow the Orca style guidelines using the normal maven build commands (e.g. `mvn clean install`), but it can be formatted using the maven command `mvn formatter:format`.
+The style guidelines can also be imported into Eclipse from the file [orca_formatter_style.xml](/tools/build/src/main/resources/orca/orca_formatter_style.xml)